 To double check, she called the Kosovo Ministry of Interior.
 She was told that she should have a Kosovo-issued passport with her, but that she should also bring her Serbian passport with the Schengen visa.
 The woman she spoke to from the Ministry was pleasant and spoke Serbian, she said.
 She paid 80 euros for an expedited Kosovo passport and managed to travel to Ljubljana without further hassle.

 Sofija is one of dozens of other Kosovo residents who have recently reported problems crossing the border with Serbian passports and IDs.
-However, unlike Sofija, thousands of Kosovo Serbs are coming up against a wall when trying to attain Kosovo citizenship documents.
+However, unlike Sofija, other Kosovo Serbs are coming up against a wall when trying to attain Kosovo citizenship documents.

 Kosovo and Serbia have a history of technical barriers to free movement (regarding Kosovo document holders, drivers licenses, and international travelers).
 But the ban on Coordination Directorate passports and Serbian IDs issued to Kosovo residents–though it also affects members of other communities–overwhelmingly impacts Kosovo Serbs.
 Inconsistent implementation, poor communication between authorities and the public, and bureaucratic barriers surrounding the application process for Kosovo-administered documents is adding to the confusion and chaos for Kosovo Serbs traveling in and out of Kosovo.